• Skip to primary navigation

 Thanks, Archimedes!

-How do you test chicken for doneness without a thermometer?
+How to test chicken for doneness without a thermometer:

-Cut into the thickest part of a drumstick.
+• Cut into the thickest part of your chicken pieces.
 The juices should run clear and the meat should be opaque throughout.
+If the juices are red or have a pinkish tinge, your chicken may need to be cooked a little longer.

-If necessary, you can pop slightly underdone fried chicken into a preheated 325°F oven until it is fully cooked.
+• If necessary the chicken appears underdone, you can pop it into a preheated 325°F oven until it is fully cooked.

-Freid chicken plated with cole slaw and corn on the cob.
+Fried chicken plated with coleslaw and corn on the cob.

 Fried chicken quarter on a slice of white bread, topped with a pickle, served in a brown paper lines basket.